fornacif/summit-emea-tl07/README.md

 ### :computer: Exercise
 #### Validate search suggestions
 1. Navigate to AEM > Assets > [File](http://localhost:4502/assets.html/content/dam)
-2. Click on the Search button and enter the term `trail`
+2. Click on the Search button and type the term `trail`
 3. Verify AEM is providing suggestions for potential matching results
 ![](images/search-suggestions.png)
 4. In this example, we observe property-based suggestions. *dc:title* and *dc:description* asset properties are configured to provide suggestion inputs.
 The configuration is done in the *damAssetLucene* index.
 The boolean property **useInSuggest** must be equal to *true*